A place for fitness and health… A place for fun and learning… A place for everyone to enjoy!

 Anita Brackstone – Centre Administrator

-Rebecca Hitt – Activities and Events Coordinator
+Rebecca Hitt – Activities and Volunteer Coordinator

 Majoly Keutchanso – Centre Cook